Tish Hinojosa

-Leticia ("Tish") Hinojosa (born December 6, 1955, San Antonio, Texas) is a singer-songwriter, recording in both Spanish and English.
+Leticia Hinojosa (born December 6, 1955, San Antonio, Texas) is a singer-songwriter, recording in both Spanish and English.

 Early life and career

 Hinojosa is the youngest of 13 children.
 Hinojosa's parents were Mexican immigrants.
 Known for singing both traditional Mexican folksongs and her own original songs, both in Spanish and English, Hinojosa accompanies herself on guitar, which she plays right-handed although she is naturally lefthanded.
-Influenced by traditional Mexican, folk, Tejano, conjunto, and country musics, Hinojosa considers her music to be music of the US/Mexico border.
+Influenced by traditional Mexican, folk, Tejano, conjunto, and country types of music, Hinojosa considers her music to be music of the US/Mexico border.

 Hinojosa has recorded numerous albums and has charted twice on the Billboard country charts.
 Her 1992 album Culture Swing won the National Association of Independent Record Distributors (NAIRD) Indie Folk Album of the Year.

 Using music to bring awareness to cultural issues, Hinojosa hopes to bring into focus the plight of migrant workers and children of the poor.
 She often performs children's music of her culture to help children develop an understanding of the Southwest's Hispanic traditions.

-In 2003 Hinojosa was convicted of smuggling date rape drugs into the United States and received three years of probation.
+In 2002, Hinojosa was arrested at the Laredo border crossing after 30 tablets of Rohypnol were found in the possession of her traveling companion; Hinojosa told authorities she had purchased the pills in Mexico believing them to be Ecstasy.
+In 2003, she was convicted of smuggling the date rape drugs into the United States and received three years of probation.
+That same month, Hinojosa was also charged with drunken driving and failure to stop and render aid after a hit-and-run accident in Austin.

 As of 2021, Hinojosa lives in both Austin, Texas and Tubac, Arizona.
 In the 1970s and 1980s she also lived in Taos, New Mexico and Nashville, Tennessee.
 In 2005, Hinojosa moved to Germany, and in 2013 returned to Austin.

 In December 2024, Hinojosa released a new work, demonstrating the ongoing impact of her muse on her art.